momentum-cohort-2018-10/kb/w2/README.md

 ### Homework

-Game of Sticks
+Cipher

 ## Day 3

-*Question of the day:* ???
+_Question of the day:_ What classes would you need to make a blackjack game?
+How would you calculate the score for a hand?

 ### Goals

-* More OO design
-* Writing your own tests
-* Byte arrays ??
+- Object-oriented design
+- Data classes

 ### Exercise

-???
-Maybe encryption

 ### Homework

-Revisit vectors and matrices
+Pig

 ## Day 4

-*Question of the day:* ???
+_Question of the day:_ How would you write a program to recommend items someone might like to buy, given their purchase history, like on Amazon?

 ### Goals

-* Even more OO design
-* Probabilities
+- Reading and parsing data
-* Introduction to recommendation engines
+- Introduction to recommendation engines
+- Bonus: SQLite

 ### Exercise